sethfischer/dotfiles/README.md

 ### vim

-To use the [Solarized Colorscheme for Vim][12] your terminal emulator should also be using a [Solarized Colorscheme][13].
+To use the [Solarized Colorscheme for Vim][12] the terminal emulator should also be using a [Solarized Colorscheme][13].

   * [Solarized Colorscheme for Gnome Terminal][14]